spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-product-marketplace-product-offer-feature-integration.md

 |-|-|-|-|
 | MerchantProductProductOfferReferenceStrategyPlugin | Allows selecting a merchant product by default on PDP. |  | Spryker\Client\MerchantProductOfferStorageExtension\Dependency\Plugin |

+{% info_block warningBox "Note" %}

-Note : the order is important.
-Plugin have to be registered after `ProductOfferReferenceStrategyPlugin`.
+The order is important.
+Plugin has to be registered after `ProductOfferReferenceStrategyPlugin`.

+{% endinfo_block %}

 **src/Pyz/Client/MerchantProductOfferStorage/MerchantProductOfferStorageDependencyProvider.php**